 No not really, what it takes is time to catch that great shot.
 Time and patience.
 In my own efforts to photograph Kingfisher I have spent hours in the same hide waiting.
 This is a hide where Kingfishers are seen very regularly, but it still took me over 12 hours spread out over three days (and a couple of weeks) to get “that” shot.
 I know others who have spent much longer waiting in one place for one split seconds visit; or visited the same location many times over just to sit and wait for the bird to come in and the photo opportunity to present itself.
 Kingfisher photography is not a quick task.

-The ability to sit still and wait is something you WILL need to learn if you want to take great photographs, not just of kingfishers.
+The ability to sit still and wait is something you WILL need to learn if you want to take great photographs.
+And not just of kingfishers.
 Birds of all species are easily spooked by quick movement.
 Slow steady motion is your goal in wildlife photography.

 Patience really is needed if you want great Kingfisher photographs.